Herb Adderley: Green Bay Packers

 Adderley had a strained relationship with Phil Bengtson by the end of the latter's second and penultimate year as Packers head coach.
-He accused Bengtson of keeping him off the Pro Bowl team in 1969 and requested to be traded.
+Adderly accused Bengtson of keeping him off the Pro Bowl team in 1969 and requested to be traded.
 After a holdout and two weeks before the start of the regular season, he was sent from the Packers to the Dallas Cowboys for Malcolm Walker and Clarence Williams on September 1, 1970.
-He became a vital cog in its "Doomsday Defense," assisting the Cowboys to a Super Bowl appearance in V and a win in VI.
+Adderley stated it was general manager Tex Schramm, rather than Cowboys' head coach Tom Landry, who wanted Adderley in Dallas.